| |

 Another

-a new puppy visit with 11 week old Dexter in September 2007.
-Dexter
+puppy visit with 11 week old Dexter in September 2007.
+Dexter was the

-was the most adorable chunky chocolate labrador, he couldn't have
+most adorable chunky chocolate labrador, he couldn't have wished for

-wished for a more loving,caring and responsible family, sadly
+a more loving,caring and responsible family, sadly Dexter contracted

-Dexter contracted Parvo at the beginning of December which tragically
+Parvo at the beginning of December which tragically ended his short

-ended his short life, the family are devastated but have lots
+life, the family are devastated but have lots of wonderful memories

 Rainbow Bridge